 Bipolar Disorder

-The average age-of-onset is about 25, but it can occur in the teens, or more uncommonly, in childhood.
-The condition affects men and women equally, with about 2.8% of the U.S. population diagnosed with bipolar disorder and nearly 83% of cases classified as severe.
+Unlike common depression or anxiety, bipolar is often a genetic condition and is typically passed down from a parent or grand parent.
+The average age-of-onset of bipolar conditions in a person is 18 to 25 years old, but can begin to appear earlier in the teens, or more uncommonly, in childhood.
+The condition affects men and women equally, with about 2.8% of the U.S. population diagnosed with bipolar disorder.

 Symptoms